-The Internet Governance Lab is proud to be a part of and actively work with the following institutions that are at the forefront of the field.
+The Internet Governance Lab is proud to be a part of - and actively work with - the following institutions that are at the forefront of their field.

 The Global Internet Governance Academic Network (GigaNet) is an international association of academic researchers.
 The network was founded in 2006 by a group of scholars, including Internet Governance Lab Faculty Director Dr. Derrick Cogburn, who engaged in the WSIS, WGIG, and the IGF processes to support multidisciplinary scholarship on internet governance.

 In early 2006, during the formative stages of the new UN Internet Governance Forum, emails and conversations amongst a core group that included Wolfgang Kleinwächter, Penghwa Ang, William Drake, Derrick Cogburn, Milton Mueller, Jeanette Hofmann and Ralf Bendrath, among others, began to discuss the possibility of creating an independent academic platform for Internet governance research and education (Cogburn, 2017, p.234).